wantstolearn/Python_lesson__udacity/README.md

 # Python_lesson__udacity
-Python - Udacity Lesson 1 final test - 3 variations
+Python - Udacity Lesson 1

-Include a deliberate error in variation 1
+These files are some of the tests from the UDACITY Python course "Introduction to Computer Science"